Attorney Shane Zisman in his office

 Do Fairfield families file probate through Jefferson County?

 Yes, in most cases.
 Estates for people who lived in the Fairfield area are generally handled through the Jefferson County court in the Eighth Judicial District.
-Court information can change, so official notices always control.
-We confirm the right venue and details for your estate before anything is filed, so you do not have to chase it down.
+Court information can change, so official notices and court communications control.
+We confirm the right venue and filing details before anything is filed.

 Can we handle a Fairfield probate without coming in?